-- To prevent yourself from burning, do not replace the light bulbs while they are hot. - Halogen bulbs have pressurized gas inside and require special handling.
+- To prevent burning yourself, do not replace the light bulbs while they are hot. - Halogen bulbs have pressurized gas inside and require special handling.
 They can burst or shatter if scratched or dropped.
 Hold a bulb only by its plastic or metal case.
 Do not touch the glass part of a bulb with bare hands.